Muzeum Sztuki: Open Composition

 Host: Luiza Kujawiak

-Works of art – after their moments of pride and glory, while being exhibited and exposed to full view of public reception - go for a well-deserved rest to our museum storerooms.
-Check with your own eyes whether the works are kept in ‘fair’ conditions.
-We invite you to the museum ‘back kitchen’, or the Open Storage.
+Works of art– after their moments of pride and glory, while being exhibited and exposed to full view of public reception- go for a well-deserved rest to our museum storerooms.
+Check with your own eyes whether the works are kept in "fair" conditions.
+It is the museum "back kitchen", or the Open Storage.
 It is a specially adapted space that has strict rules concerning securing and storing the museum collections, while, at the same time allows us to display works of art in a convenient and interesting for visitors way.
-A visitor to the Storeroom will have a great opportunity to expand their knowledge about the museum’s collection.
+A visitor to the Storage has a great opportunity to expand their knowledge about the museum’s collection.

 Presentation of Archival Materials of the Neoplastic Room